Maforu/DH-Aimbot/README.md

     return ClosestPlayer
 end

-Mouse.KeyDown:Connect(function(key) -- Get our closest player (toggle)
+Mouse.KeyDown:Connect(function(key)
     if key == Aimbot.Keybind:lower() then
         Player = not Player and GetClosestPlayer() or nil end end)

 RunService.RenderStepped:Connect(function()
-    if not Player then
+    if not Player then return end
-        return
-    end
-    if not Aimbot.Status then
+    if not Aimbot.Status then return end
-        return
-    end

     local Hitpart = Player.Character:FindFirstChild(Aimbot.Hitpart)
-    if not Hitpart then
+    if not Hitpart then return end

-        return
-    end
+    Camera.CFrame = CFrame.new(
+        Camera.CFrame.Position,
-    Camera.CFrame = CFrame.new(Camera.CFrame.Position, Hitpart.Position + Hitpart.Velocity * Vector3.new(Aimbot.Prediction.X, Aimbot.Prediction.Y, Aimbot.Prediction.X))
+        Hitpart.Position + Hitpart.Velocity * Vector3.new(Aimbot.Prediction.X, Aimbot.Prediction.Y, Aimbot.Prediction.X)
+    )
 end)